Forms Related To General Instructions for Certain Information Returns

 Form 1099-C, Cancellation of Debt

-File this form for each debtor for whom you canceled $600 or more of a debt owed to you if you are an applicable financial entity (see Who Must File in the instructions) and an identifiable event has occurred.
+File this form for each debtor for whom you canceled $600 or more of a debt owed to you if you are an applicable financial entity and an identifiable event has occurred.

 Form 1099-CAP, Changes in Corporate Control and Capital Structure

-File Form 1099-CAP for shareholders of a corporation if control of the corporation was acquired or it underwent a substantial change in capital structure.
+File this form for shareholders of a corporation if control of the corporation was acquired or it underwent a substantial change in capital structure.

 Form 1099-DIV, Dividends and Distributions